 EXT Models: I thought it was important to note that the Chevy Trailblazer EXT models had a lower capacity than non-EXT models and it varied.
 I noticed a difference of 200-400 pounds when comparing the two models with similar setups.

-Towing Capacity: Over the years, the Trailblazers towing capacity range was quite substantial, having a minimum capacity of around 4,800 pounds on the lower end and 7,200 pounds on the higher end.
+Towing Capacity: Over the years, the Trailblazer's maximum weight capacities was quite substantial, having a minimum capacity of around 4,800 pounds on the lower end and 7,200 pounds on the higher end.
 Most models hovered around the 5,500-6,000 pound range in general though.

-The 2007-2009 Chevy Trailblazers had the same specs for towing, when I compared them, so I just used one towing chart from '09 that represents all three model years.
+The 2007-2009 Chevy Trailblazers had the same specs when I compared them, so I just used one chart from '09 that represents all three model years.

 Remember to read the owner's manual for your Chevy Trailblazer for other towing related information.
-I try to provide all of the "essential" info I find related to towing capacities but I recommend that you do extended research yourself.
+I try to provide all of the "essential" info I find related to the capacities, but I recommend that you do extended research yourself.

 From 2007-2009 Chevy Trailblazers had a towing capacity that ranged from 5,200 pounds and went up to 6,800 pounds, mainly depending on the engine and configuration.